SkoolNotes/Taproot/2020HIST201/KBxWW1EssayPlanning.md

 - because of this system, it was inevitable that a state would act out.
 - lets look at this state. because of this state, it was inevitable that a person would act out
 - lets look at that person
-- discuss merits o
+- discuss merits of different levels of analysis?

-bottom up
+bottom up:

+- this person did this, and that caused the war.

 usefullness of analysis at different levels?